 OpenVPN protocol is becoming more popular because of its invulnerability thanks to AES-256-bit key encryption, RSA 2048-bit authentication, and SHA1 160-bit hashing.

 Briefly: open source, high-level encryption, reduced throughput.

-The biggest weakness of the SSTP protocol is that it does not allow developers access to the underlying code because it was developed exclusively by Microsoft.
+The SSTP protocol’s major drawback is that developers can’t access the underlying code because Microsoft developed it exclusively.

-Briefly: strong security, sophistication in blocking and detection, and great support for native and third-party clients.
+Briefly: strong security, sophisticated blocking and detection, and great support for native and third-party clients.